-The Board of Education has a Strategic Plan with a series of goals and objectives for the West Vancouver School District, for a three-year period ending in 2011, built around Educational Excellence, System Sustainability and Community Connections.
-The District Achievement Contract has short and long term targets and is viewed as a rolling plan.
+The Board of Education has a Strategic Plan with a series of goals and objectives for the West Vancouver School District built around Educational Excellence, System Sustainability and Community Connections.
+The District Achievement Contract has short and long term targets and is viewed as a living document, changing as our district continues to evolve.